 What Happens Next?

-If you are unsure whether therapy is right for you then the best thing to do is to come for an initial assessment to get a sense of what it feels like to talk to me.
-During that session we can discuss together whether I am the right person for your needs.
+If you are unsure whether therapy is right for you, it can be useful to come for an initial assessment to get a sense of what it feels like to talk to me.

-If you would feel more comfortable speaking to me on the phone before arranging a session then you are welcome to call me on 07966 396199 or email me to arrange a brief telephone conversation to talk through your concerns.
+If you would prefer to speak to me on the phone before arranging a session you are welcome to send a message via this website or you can call me on 07966 396199 and I will get back to you.

 ©2022 Philippa Robinson